Compare 7 Housing and Human Environments. programs ranked by graduate earnings. Average earnings: $60,976. Top programs: $82,824+.

 The highest-earning Housing and Human Environments program isn't at the most prestigious school.
-With a $34K earnings gap across 7 programs, the data confirms: program-level factors drive outcomes more than institutional brand.
+With a $41K earnings gap across 7 programs, the data confirms: program-level factors drive outcomes more than institutional brand.
+Graduates at the top earn $83K while the field averages $61K—a divergence that makes program selection, not school selection, the critical decision.

 | Rank | School | Program Earnings | Cohort Size | Student Debt | Student GPS | Parent Debt | Parent GPS |